Mikumi National Park

 Overview

-The fourth-biggest national park in Tanzania, Mikumi, is only a few hours’ drive from the country’s main metropolis and is situated between the Uluguru Mountains and the Lumango range.
+The fourth-biggest national park in Tanzania, Mikumi, is only a few hours’ drive from the country’s main metropolis.
+Furthermore, it is situated between the Uluguru Mountains and the Lumango range.

-The ‘Big Five’—the cheetah, lion, elephant, buffalo, and rhino—are the main draws for visitors to Mikumi National Park, and they almost never leave disappointed.
-The mud-loving animals can be viewed up close in hippo pools, and bird-watching along the canals is also rewarding.
-Together, the Selous Game Reserve, Udzungwa National Park, and Mikumi National Park provide a diverse and enjoyable safari circuit.
+The ‘Big Five’—the leopard, lion, elephant, buffalo, and also rhino—are the main draws for visitors to Mikumi National Park, and they almost never leave disappointed.
+The mud-loving animals can be viewed up close in hippo pools, while bird-watching along the canals is rewarding, too.
+Together, the Selous Game Reserve, Udzungwa National Park, as well as Mikumi National Park provide a diverse and enjoyable safari circuit.

 The approaching dawn is obscured by swirls of thick mist.
 The first rays of sunlight cast a reddish glow over the puffy grasses that are rippling across the plain.
 At this hour when predators are most active, a herd of zebras strikes a ballerina-like position with their heads in line and stripes flowing together.